MystenLabs/walrus-docs/docs/usage/configuration.md

 # deployment.
 #
 # NOTE: THE VALUE INCLUDED HERE IS AN EXAMPLE VALUE.
-# You can get the object ID for the current devnet deployment as described below.
+# You can get the object ID for the current Walrus devnet deployment as described below.
 system_object: 0x3243f6a8885a308d313198a2e03707344a4093822299f31d0082efa98ec4e6c8

 # You can define a custom path to your Sui wallet configuration here.
 If this is unset or `null`,